Non-Markovian Noise in Symmetry-Preserving Quantum Dynamics

-\emph{Steady-state analysis.}---In addition, we can establish insights into the long-time ($S_0T \gg 1$) behavior of the dynamics as well.
-Consider the cumulant in the Liouville representation, $\mathcal{C}_{kl}(T) = \tr(x_k \mathcal{C}(T)[x_l])$, where $x_k,x_l\in\mathfrak{g}$.
-The matrix representation for the first (second) term in Eq.~(\ref{eqn:l_fff_cumulant}) is symmetric (anti-symmetric) in its indices, therefore its eigenvalues are real (imaginary).
-Thus, the cumulant generating function has complex eigenvalues.
-However, by considering only the first term in the cumulant,

-we gain information on the real component of the cumulant spectrum.
-Trivially, the identity operator on $\mathcal{H}_S$ is an eigenvector with eigenvalue $\lambda=0$.
-Furthermore, we determine that the symmetric component of the cumulant matrix is a transition-rate matrix, which, by definition, is negative semi-definite.

-For symmetry-preserving noise, the second cumulant in the Liouville representation is block diagonal in the $Q$-basis.
-This can be easily shown since the control matrices [Eq.~({\ref{eqn:switching_function})] are block diagonal in the $Q$-basis and the error Hamiltonian does not involve $Q$-ladder operators.
-As a result, the steady state $\rho_{SS}=\lim_{T\to \infty} \tilde{\mathcal{U}}_E(T)[\mathfrak{g}^{(q)}]$ can be expressed in block diagonal form:

-where $0_q, I_q$ are the zero and identity operators on the subalgebra $\mathfrak{g}^{(q)}$, respectively.
-This matrix is the maximally mixed state in the SPS.
-For symmetry-breaking noise, the only steady-state solution is the identity operator on $\mathcal{H}_S$, i.e., the maximally mixed state for the full Hilbert space.

-\emph{Symmetry-preserving quantum spin dynamics.}---We support the above theoretical findings with an example.
-We consider symmetry-preserving evolution generated by the transverse field Ising model (TFIM),
+\emph{Symmetry-preserving quantum spin dynamics}---We support the above theoretical findings with an example.
+We consider the evolution generated by the transverse-field Ising model (TFIM),

 where $h$ and $J_{ij}$ represent local bias and couplings, respectively. $\sigma^\mu_i$ denotes the $\mu$ Pauli operator for the $i$th spin-1/2 particle.
-The TFIM is widely used in material simulations~\cite{georgescu2014sim, heyl2018dynamical} and serves as a foundation for adiabatic quantum computation~\cite{albash_2018} and the quantum approximate optimization algorithm~\cite{farhi2014quantum, farhi2018classification}.

-The evolution generated by Eq.~(\ref{eq:tfim}) has a total angular momentum symmetry, $J^2$, therefore conserving total spin, $j$.
-With an initial state $\ket{+}^{\otimes n}$, the ideal dynamics occur with the eigenspace defined by $j=n/2$, also known as the symmetric subspace~\cite{Jiang_2017}.
+The TFIM is widely used in material simulations~\cite{georgescu2014sim, heyl2018dynamical} and serves as a foundation for adiabatic quantum computation~\cite{albash_2018} and the quantum approximate optimization algorithm~\cite{farhi2014quantum, farhi2018classification}. {While the TFIM has a $\mathbb{Z}_2$ symmetry, if the spin-coupling $J_{ij}$ is an all-to-all uniform interaction, then the evolution generated by Eq.~(\ref{eq:tfim}) has a stronger symmetry: total angular momentum $J^2$.
+While $\mathbb{Z}_2$ has only two eigenvalues ($\pm 1$), $J^2$ has $n$ eigenvalues, meaning there are $n$ blocks in the control matrix, making for a more interesting and complex problem.
+The symmetry subalgebra is one-dimensional, $\mathfrak{q}=\mathrm{span}[\{J^2 - (\tr[J^2]/N)I\}]$, and conserves total spin $\vec q = (j)$.
+The offset is necessary to make it a subalgebra of the traceless $\mathfrak{su}(N)$~\cite{Humphreys_1972}.} With an initial state $\ket{+}^{\otimes n}$, the ideal dynamics occur with the eigenspace defined by $j=n/2$, also known as the symmetric subspace~\cite{Jiang_2017}.